-Advantages Limitations (address with backup or work- around) PA System Can speak to most of building at once Can convey instructions and urgency Can be disrupted by power outages Hard to hear in large rooms (cafeteria, etc.) May not exist in detached buildings Megaphone or air horn • Works in lieu of PA systems • Limited range Two-way radio Can convey instructions and urgency May reach multiple buildings at once Inexpensive way to reach detached buildings Target key recipients • Limited audience Official web pages Default for many people to checkConsidered "official" by people • Passive (does not "alert" people) Official Social Media Channels Easily forwarded by recipientsWidely used by families and public • Not monitored 24/7 TV monitors • Communicates visually in noisy areas • May fail during power outages Text messaging Can reach many people quickly Easily forwarded by recipients Widely used by families Hard to convey tone Twitter Can reach many people quicklyEasily forwarded by recipientsWidely used by young people Hard to convey tone Automated phone calling systems • May work for something expected the next day Slow relay times Phone systems unreliable in storms May fail during power outages Phone call tree (manual) • Not recommended Slow relay times Often incorrect or incomplete info.
+Advantages Limitations (address with backup or work- around) PA System Can speak to most of building at once Can convey instructions and urgency Can be disrupted by power outages Hard to hear in large rooms (cafeteria, etc.) May not exist in detached buildings Megaphone or air horn Works in lieu of PA systems Limited range Two-way radio Can convey instructions and urgency May reach multiple buildings at once Inexpensive way to reach detached buildings Target key recipients Limited audience Official web pages Default for many people to checkConsidered "official" by people • Passive (does not "alert" people) Official Social Media Channels Easily forwarded by recipientsWidely used by families and public Not monitored 24/7 TV monitors Communicates visually in noisy areas May fail during power outages Text messaging Can reach many people quickly Easily forwarded by recipients Widely used by families Does not convey tone or graphics Automated phone calling systems May work for something expected the next day Slow relay times Phone systems unreliable in storms May fail during power outages Phone call tree (manual) Not recommended Slow relay times Often incorrect or incomplete info.
 Phone systems unreliable in storms May be limited in power outages